pbrisbin/pbrisbin.com/_posts/2014-03-30-applicative_functors.md

 `(>>=)`, that's the point at which the entire computation becomes a `Nothing`.

-Once we've made that conceptual leap, we can think about *dependant*, or *sequenced* actions.
+Once we've made that conceptual leap, we can think about *dependent*, or *sequenced* actions.
 In the case of `IO`, we have an expectation that actions will be performed in a particular order.
 In the case of `Maybe`, we need to know that if an *earlier* function returns `Nothing`, the